 Unit owners associations may adopt and amend budgets for revenues, expenditures, and reserves and collect assessments for common expenses from unit owners and establish and administer a reserve account and prepare a reserve study.
 Section 64.34.304 and 64.38.020.
 The decisions relating to the preparation and updating of a reserve study must be made by the board of directors of the association in the exercise of the reasonable discretion of the board.
 Such decisions must include whether a reserve study will be prepared or updated, and whether the assistance of a reserve study professional will be utilized.
 Section 64.34.388.
 Associations are encouraged to establish a reserve account to fund major maintenance, repair, and replacement of common elements, including limited common elements that will require major maintenance, repair, or replacement within 30 years.
-Unless doing so would impose an unreasonable hardship, an association with significant assets shall prepare and update a reserve study professional.
+Unless doing so would impose an unreasonable hardship, an association with significant assets shall prepare and update a reserve study.
+The initial reserve study must be based upon a visual site inspection conducted by a reserve study professional.
 Unless doing so would impose an unreasonable hardship, the association shall update the reserve study annually.
-At least every three years, an updated reserve study must be prepared and based upon a visual site inspection conducted by a reserve and based upon a visual site inspection conducted by a reserve study must be prepared and based upon a visual site inspection.
+At least every three years, an updated reserve study must be prepared and based upon a visual site inspection conducted by a reserve study professional.
+Section 64.34.380 and 64.38.065.

-64.34.380 and 64.38.065.
 The public offering statement shall include copies of the association's current reserve study, if any.
 If the association does not have a reserve study, the public offering statement shall contain the following disclosure: "This association does not have a current reserve study.
 The lack of a current reserve study poses certain risks to you, the purchaser.
 Insufficient reserves may, under some circumstances, require you to pay on demand as a special assessment your share of common expenses for the cost of major maintenance, repair, or replacement of a common element."
 Section 64.34.410.

 Any association created after 2018, must prepare and update a reserve study in accordance with this chapter.
 An initial reserve study must be prepared by a reserve study professional and based upon either a reserve study professional's visual site inspection of completed improvements or a review of plans and specifications of or for unbuilt improvements, or both when construction of some but not all the improvements is complete.
 An updated reserve study must be prepared annually.
-An updated reserve study must be prepared at least every third year by a reserve study professional and based upon a visual site inspection conducted by the reserve study professional.
-Section 64.90.545.
-An association required to obtain a reserve study pursuant to RCW 64.90.545 must establish one or more accounts for the deposit of funds, if any, for the replacement costs of reserve components.
+A site visit study must be conducted at least every third year by a reserve study pursuant to RCW 64.90.545 must establish one or more accounts for the deposit of funds, if any, for the replacement costs of reserve components.
 Any reserve account must be an income-earning account maintained under the direct control of the board, and the board is responsible for administering the reserve account.
 Section 64.90.535.